-The Kent County Council (Various Roads, Borough Of Maidstone) (Waiting Restrictions And Street Parking Places)(Variation No. 30) Order 2020 has been proposed.
+The Borough of Maidstone off-street parking places (Variation No.2) order 2020 has been made.
 The following are the documentation and effects of the order.

 After the consultation has ended, the results and any feedback will be looked at by the Joint Transportation Board, a cross party advisory panel of Councillors.
 They'll make their recommendations in a report to Kent County Council's Cabinet Member for Planning, Highways, Transport and Waste, who will decide whether to approve the proposed order or not.

 - Off-Street Parking Places Order 2008 Variation No. 1